 The Co-Cities Open Book is the result of years of research and experimentations on the field to investigate new forms of collaborative city-making that are pushing urban areas towards new frontiers of participatory urban governance, inclusive economic growth and social innovation.

 This open book has roots in our conceptualization of the ‘City as a Commons,’ the emerging academic field of urban commons studies, and the work developed in 5 years of remarkable urban experimentations in Italy and around the world.
-Structured around three main pillars, the Co-Cities open book will first provide scholars, practitioners and policy-makers with an overview of the theory and methodology of the Co-City with the “Co-Cities Protocol”.
+Structured around three main pillars, the Co-Cities open book first provides scholars, practitioners and policy-makers with an overview of the theory and methodology of the Co-City with the “Co-Cities Protocol”.

-The open book also presents the “Co-Cities report”, the results of an extensive research project in which we extracted from, and measured the existence of, Co-City design principles in a database of 400+ case studies in 130+ cities around the world.
-Ultimately, thanks to the Co-cities report we were able to create the first index able to measure how cities are implementing the right to the city through co-governance.
+The open book then presents the “Co-Cities Report”, the result of an extensive research project in which we extracted from, and measured the existence of, Co-City design principles in a database of 500+ case studies in 150+ cities worldwide.
+Ultimately, thanks to the Co-Cities report we were able to create the first index allowing to measure how cities are implementing the right to the city through co-governance.
 Thus, the Co-Cities index serves as a fundamental tool for the international community in order to measure the implementation of some of the objectives that have been set by the New Urban Agenda and the Sustainable Development Goals.

-The last section of the book presents a collection, or annex, of articles of some of the most important researchers and practitioners studying the urban commons.
-These essays were conceived and offered as part of “The City as a Commons” conference, the first IASC (International Association for the Study of the Commons) conference on urban commons, co-chaired by Christian Iaione and Sheila Foster that took place in Bologna on November 6 and 7, 2015.
+The last section of the book presents an appendix of articles by some of the most important researchers and practitioners studying the urban commons.
+These essays were conceived and offered as part of “The City as a Commons” conference, the first IASC (International Association for the Study of the Commons) conference on urban commons, co-chaired by Christian Iaione and Sheila Foster, that took place in Bologna on November 6 and 7, 2015.

-The contribution of LabGov research associates for building the database and carrying out the empirical analysis was precious and indispensable: Chiara De Angelis coordinated the data production team and provided support as lead research associate (2016/2018) and Cosima Malandrino supported the data analysis and communication strategy of the report, first as a graduate intern and later as research associate.
+The contribution of LabGov research associates for building the database and carrying out the empirical analysis was indispensable: Chiara De Angelis coordinated the data production team and provided support as lead research associate (2016/2018) and Cosima Malandrino supported the data analysis and communication strategy of the report, first as a graduate intern and later as research associate.
 Lucille Reynaud conducted the research, supported the data entry and analysis in 2019.
 Crucial was the research carried out by Chrystie Swiney, Sumedha Jalote and Zezhou Cai that contributed with data entry, data collection and detailed case studies’ analysis in US, India and China under the supervision of Sheila Foster at LabGov Georgetown.
-Lucia Paz Errandonea provided critical support in data entry and graphic visualization during their curricular internship with the LabGov project (spring/summer 2017); Monica Bernardi provided support with data collection in Seoul and Boston.
+Lucia Paz Errandonea provided critical support in data entry and graphic visualization during her curricular internship with the LabGov project (spring/summer 2017); Monica Bernardi provided support with data collection in Seoul and Boston.
 Fabiana Bettini and Chiara Prevete conducted careful and passionate research, both normative and empirical, on community-led housing and contributed with Community Land Trusts case studies.